KiandaBPM/docs/content/docs/platform/document-generation/excel workbook add-in.md

     ![excel table smart tag](/images/excel-table-result.jpg)

-12. Repeat for as many form fields as needed and format the document as necessary.
+12. Repeat steps 9 - 11 for as many form fields as needed and format the workbook as necessary.

 13. Save the template.
-You can then add in the template as a File field within the process in Kianda.
+You can then add in the template as a **File** field within the process in Kianda.

 ### What's next ![Idea icon](/images/18.png)